neunzehnhundert97/PySAMT/README.md

 ## Notes

 The project is currently still under construction, so many things are intended to be added or can change from commit to commit.
-If encounter bugs (which seems likely to me), want to suggest a new feature or have a general comment, feel free to contact me.
+If you encounter bugs (which seems likely to me), want to suggest a new feature or have a general comment, feel free to contact me.